Test Etcher, a multiplatform USB stick burner

 - If it's like something else, investigate what it does, compare the boot option, the boot loader, etc.

-#7 Updated by kaboum almost 2 years ago
+#7 Updated by kaboum about 2 years ago

 I tested version v1.0.0-beta.3.